root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 ### gStyle

-`gStyle` holds the current style, which is the global object of class [TStyle](https://root.cern/doc/master/classTStyle.html) .
+`gStyle` holds the current style, which is the global object of class {% include ref class="TStyle" %}.

 ### gDirectory